 The problem:

 Somewhere down the line my wrists decided that they would not flex upward.
 Any pressure in that direction is extremely painful for me.
 I spent months in therapy and saw all manner of specialists.
 At the end of the day, they said surgery.
 But when asked why, when they themselves said that everything appeared structurally sound, they couldn’t answer.
-Yeah, no, hard pass.
+That was not an option I was willing to pursue.

 How Yoga has helped: